mishater54/mishater54/README.md

 ### Pronouns: who/cares

-Beginning C++/C developer from Kharkov, Ukraine.
+Beginning C++/C developer from Kharkiv, Ukraine.
 In the past was involved in website development and some bots, but something went wrong

 ### Goals
 - Learn С/С++
-- Learn Eng/Pol
+- Learn Eng (now - A2/B1)/Pol (now - B2)
-- Graduate (Math student - in past, in future - Computer Science)
+- Graduate (bachelor degree "Computer Science" 2024 - 2028)

 ### Project I'm working on